 I was just at a great church preaching a seminar.

-There were a lot of people there who were hungry for God, but there were a lot of other members who were not hungry and should have been hungry.
+There were many people there who were hungry for God, but there were many other members who were not hungry and should have been hungry.
 I am talking about leadership.
-I believe that people in leadership should keep themselves hungry for a move of God.
+I believe that people in leadership should keep themselves hungry for God’s move.
 Don’t you want your leaders hungry for God?
 Don’t you want your leaders to experience a ‘Spirit-Filled Life’?
 I want to pastor a church that is hungry and thirsty for God.

 Cornelius’ House

 There was a hunger at the house of Cornelius.
 Cornelius had a hunger for God (Act 10:1,2).
 Acts chapter ten is one of my favorite chapters in the Bible.
-Let me show you the passage speaking about the hunger of Cornelius.
+Let me show you the passage about Cornelius’ hunger.

 Acts 10:1 There was a certain man in Caesarea called Cornelius, a centurion of the band called the Italian band,